Easter Brunch Dessert: Greek Yogurt Fruit Pizza - Baby Chick

 Share

 Easter is upon us, ladies!
-Which unfortunately (for many of us) means more sweet treats full of empty calories.
-So when planning my Easter Brunch menu this year (because there is nothing more quintessentially Southern than an Easter brunch), I decided to mix things up a bit by making this healthier, but still delicious dessert!
+Unfortunately (for many of us), it means more sweet treats full of empty calories.
+So, when planning my Easter Brunch menu this year (because there is nothing more quintessentially Southern than an Easter brunch), I decided to mix things up by making this healthier but still delicious dessert!

 Greek Yogurt Fruit Pizza